 The program will be held at The Nittany Lion Inn, a Penn State landmark featuring handsome accommodations, flexible meeting space, and fine dining.
 The Inn, a member of the National Trust for Historic Preservation, has been named a Historic Hotel of America and is renowned for its premier leisure, meeting, and conference facilities.

 The 223 beautifully appointed rooms and suites feature complimentary high-speed Internet access.
 You can enjoy casual dining at Whiskers or choose from a more sophisticated menu in the Dining Room.
 The Inn is a pleasant ten-minute walk from the heart of downtown State College; a complimentary shuttle service is also available to take you to and from the downtown area.

-A limited number of rooms at a rate of $139 per night have been set aside at the conference location.
+A limited number of rooms have been set aside at the conference location.
 Reservations may be made online or by calling the Nittany Lion Inn.
 Be sure to identify yourself as a participant in the Academic Leadership Academy conference.
-Please provide the following reservation identification number: ACAD0619.
-Reservations must be made by May 16, 2019.
+Please provide the following reservation identification number: ACAD20A.
+Reservations must be made by May 14, 2020.

 Toll Free: 800-233-7505

 Reservations for check-in Sunday, check-out any day until Friday can be done online using the “Book Now” button in the upper right hand corner.
 If you would like to arrive on Saturday, you will need to contact the hotel directly.
 The online code will not work for Saturday, June 13, 2019.